IDEAS Grant Competition

 Location: Huntsville, AL

-Institutional Profile: Four-Year, Public, Historically Black College and University, Predominantly Black Institution
+Institutional Profile: Four-Year, Public, Historically Black College or University, Predominantly Black Institution

 Program Title: Let Us Build Bridges Study Abroad Project